joinly-ai/joinly/README.md

 docker pull ghcr.io/joinly-ai/joinly:latest
 ```

 Launch your meeting in [Zoom](https://www.zoom.com), [Google Meet](https://meet.google.com) or Teams and let joinly join the meeting using the meeting link as `<MeetingURL>`.
-Run the following command from the folder where you created the `.env` file:
+Then, run the following command from the folder where you created the `.env` file:
 ```bash
 docker run --env-file .env ghcr.io/joinly-ai/joinly:latest --client <MeetingURL>
 ```